-- Completion of all required courses for FOM1; no unremediated rating of NCR. - Course coordinators for each course will establish prerequisites for progression to that course or block of a course.
+- Completion of all required courses for FOM1; no unremediated rating of NCR.
+Students who have received more than one rating of CRM will be reviewed by the BSAEB and Progress Board (if necessary) to determine whether or not they can progress for each course to FOM2 - Course coordinators for each course will establish prerequisites for progression to that course or block of a course.
 Students who have satisfied the prerequisites will be permitted to progress to that course or course block. - Students who have not satisfied all requirements to go on to FOM2 may be permitted to take one or more blocks of FOM2 occurring in the first academic year.
 This promotion to FOM2 is on a provisional basis.
 In order to continue progression in FOM2, students must satisfy all requirements to move to FOM2 by the start of the second academic year.